lenhatthanh20/news-website/Readme.md

 # 👩‍💻 Introduction

-This is a News website **real world large-scale** project which implemented using Spring Boot (version 3) framework, Domain Driven Design, Clean Architechture, CQRS pattern, Kafka, PostgreSQL, Redis, ....
-In the future, it will become a microservices project using Spring Cloud Microservices.
+This is a **large-scale, real-world** project for a news website that was developed with the help of the Spring Boot (version 3) framework, Domain Driven Design, Clean Architecture, CQRS pattern, Kafka, PostgreSQL, Redis, and other technologies.
+It will eventually be transformed into a microservices project with Spring Cloud Microservices.

 # 🧠 Appllication Design
 The below image describe for the design of this application.